vivax3794/natrix/docs/src/cli-and-config.md

 ## Configuration

 Natrix can be configured through your project's `Cargo.toml` file.
 Add a `[package.metadata.natrix]` section to customize how Natrix builds your application.

+>[!IMPORTANT]
+> These options only take affect for production builds.
+For dev all these settings have sensible defaults.

 ### Cache Busting